onlyuser/gen-callgraph/README.md

 A Motivating Example
 --------------------

-input: elf binary from source:
+input: elf binary from below source:
 <pre>
 void A();
 void C() {A();}